maxwolf621/OauthUser/Oauth2UserEndpoints.md

 REVIEW
 - `ClientRegistration` is a representation of a client registered with an OAuth 2.0 or OpenID Connect 1.0 Provider.
 - `OAuth2AuthorizedClient` is a representation of an Authorized Client.
-   > So A Oauth2 Authorized provider must provider these two
+   > For an Oauth2 Authorized provider must provide these two to authenticate

 The following Code shows how to build custom Oauth2user Authorization
 ```java